-Looking for an introduction to urban hen-keeping?
-Join River City Chickens for "Chickens 101" on April 23, 2023 via Zoom.
+Looking for a great introduction to urban hen-keeping?
+Missed our June class?
+Join River City Chickens for "Chickens 101" on September 17, 2023 via Zoom.
 Instructors will discuss many useful topics, including coop and run design and requirements, feeding and general care, winter needs and concerns, breed selection and buying tips, predator and vermin prevention, waste management, disease recognition and control, end of life options, and biosecurity.
 Registration is available here.

 Thinking of warmer weather, anyone?
 We are looking forward to hosting Chickens 101 on April 24 and May 29, 2022 via Zoom.
 Chickens 101 is an informative online course for urban hen owners.
 Access to a device with internet connection, video and audio outputs is required for the course.
 Registration and more information is available here.

 We've got a long, cold winter ahead of us, but we take comfort in setting a date for our next Chickens 101: February 27, 2022.
 It's not quite spring, but close enough!
 Chickens 101 topics include coop design and requirements; feeding and general care; winter needs and concerns; breed selection, buying hens, and flock introductions; predator and vermin prevention; waste management; disease recognition and control; end of life options; and biosecurity.